tatsu432/BIS631-Advanced-Techniques-in-Causal-Inference-Final-Project-MDR/README.md

 # BIS631-Advanced-Techniques-in-Causal-Inference-Final-Project-MDR
+This is the simulatoin study of Marginalized Doubly Robust (MDR) I proposed for tackling the large action space by combining the good properties of DR and MIPS.
-Simulatoin study of Marginalized Doubly Robust (MDR) comparing MDR with DM, IPS, DR, MIPS in terms of MSE, bias and variance
+I compare MDR with DM, IPS, DR, and MIPS in terms of MSE, bias and variance.

 ope.py and policy.py are the helper functions